eclipse-zenoh/zenoh-cpp/docs/data.rst

 Data
 ====

-The classes representing the data which is sent and received through the network
+The classes representing the data which is passed to the :doc:`closures`

 .. doxygenclass:: zenoh::Hello
    :members: